 The following discussion is a general summary of certain material U.S. federal income tax consequences of the proposed Reverse Stock Split, if approved and effected, that may be relevant to U.S. Holders (as defined below) of Shares that hold such Shares as a capital asset within the meaning of Section 1221 of the Internal Revenue Code.
 This summary is included for general information purposes only.
 It does not discuss any state, local or non-U.S. income, U.S. federal estate or gift, U.S. federal alternative minimum, U.S. federal net investment income or any tax consequences other than U.S. federal income tax consequences.
 This summary does not discuss tax reporting requirements.
 This summary is based upon the provisions of the Internal Revenue Code, Treasury regulations promulgated thereunder, administrative rulings and judicial decisions as of the date hereof, all of which may change, possibly with retroactive effect, resulting in U.S. federal income tax consequences that may differ from those discussed below.
 No assurances can be given that any changes in these laws or authorities will not affect the accuracy of the discussions set forth in this summary.
-This summary also does not discuss the potential effects, whether adverse or beneficial, of any proposed legislation that, if enacted, could be applied on a retroactive or prospective basis.
+This summary also does not discus the potential effects, whether adverse or beneficial, of any proposed legislation that, if enacted, could be applied on a retroactive or prospective basis.
 The Corporation will not request any rulings from the Internal Revenue Service (the "IRS") or legal opinion from legal counsel regarding the tax consequences described below.
 The IRS or a U.S. court might reach a contrary conclusion with respect to the issues addressed herein if the matter were contested.

-This discussion does not address all aspects of U.S. federal income taxation that may be relevant to such U.S. Holders in light of their particular circumstances or to U.S. Holders that may be subject to special tax rules, including, without limitation: (a) tax-exempt organizations, qualified retirement plans, individual retirement accounts, or other tax-deferred accounts; (b) financial institutions, underwriters, insurance companies, real estate investment trusts, or regulated investment companies; (c) broker-dealers, dealers, or traders in securities or currencies that elect to apply a mark-to-market accounting method; (d) U.S. Holders that have a "functional currency" other than the U.S. dollar; (e) U.S. Holders that own Shares as part of a straddle, hedging transaction, conversion transaction, constructive sale, or other integrated transaction; (f) U.S. Holders that acquired Shares in connection with the exercise of employee stock options or otherwise as compensation for services; (g) U.S. Holders that hold Shares other than as a capital asset within the meaning of Section 1221 of the Internal Revenue Code (generally, property held for investment purposes); (h) U.S. Holders subject to the alternative minimum tax; (i) U.S. Holders subject to special tax accounting rules with respect to the Shares; (j) partnerships or other "pass-through" entities (and partners or other owners thereof); (k) S corporations (and shareholders thereof); (l) U.S. expatriates or former long-term residents of the United States subject to Section 877 or 877A of the Internal Revenue Code; (m) U.S. Holders subject to taxing jurisdictions other than, or in addition to, the United States or that otherwise hold Shares in connection with a trade or business, permanent establishment, or fixed base outside the United States; or (n) U.S. Holders that own, or have owned, or will own, directly, indirectly, or by attribution, 10% or more, by voting power or value, of the outstanding Shares.
-In addition, this summary does not address the tax cons
+This discussion does not address all aspects of U.S. federal income taxation that may be relevant to such U.S. Holders in light of their particular circumstances or to U.S. Holders that may be subject to special tax rules, including, without limitation: (a) tax-exempt organizations, qualified retirement plans, individual retirement accounts, or other tax-deferred accounts; (b) financial institutions, underwriters, insurance companies, real estate investment trusts, or regulated investment companies; (c) broker-dealers, dealers, or traders in securities or currencies that elect to apply a mark-to-market accounting method; (d) U.S. Holders that have a "functional currency" other than the U.S. dollar; (e) U.S. Holders that own Shares as part of a straddle, hedging transaction, conversion transaction, constructive sale, or other integrated transaction; (f) U.S. Holders that acquired Shares in connection with the exercise of employee stock options or otherwise as compensation for services; (g) U.S. Holders subject to the alternative minimum tax; (i) U.S. Holders subject to special tax accounting rules with respect to the Shares; (j) partnerships or other "pass-through" entities (and partners or other other other other other (m) U.S. Holders subject to taxing jurisdictions other than, or in addition to, the United States or that otherwise hold Shares in connection with a trade or business, permanent establishment, or fixed base outside the United States; or (n) U.S. Holders that own, directly, indirectly, or by attribution, 10% or more, by voting power or value, of the outstanding Shares.
+In addition, this summary does not address the tax consequences arising under the laws of any non-U.S. or U.S. state or local jurisdiction and U.S. federal tax consequences other than federal income taxation.